The Odeon of Herodes Atticus, an ancient Roman theatre on the Acropolis in Athens.

 Many first-time visitors to Athens will find themselves staying in Plaka, the beautiful neighbourhood at the foot of the Acropolis.
 The most famous landmark in Athens, the Acropolis is home to buildings which have stood overlooking the city for over 2,500 years.

 On your first full day, head up to the ruins after breakfast to avoid the crowds and the heat (particularly if you’re visiting in summer).
-You need to book a ticket for a specific timeslot in advance and it's recommended to be at the entrance half an hour before your booked time.
+You can book a ticket for a specific timeslot in advance and it's recommended to be at the entrance half an hour before your booked time.

 If you enjoy museums and ancient sites, consider buying a combination ticket which includes entry into many Athenian attractions, including the Acropolis.
 Otherwise, if you don't have a good understanding of ancient Athens, doing a guided tour can give you some insight and context into what you're seeing.